dd-bim/IfcGeoRef/Documentation.md

 The GUI contains tabs for each GeoRef.
 In case of an IFC-file with SchemaVersion 2X3 the tab for GeoRef50 will be disabled because for this schema version no data for GeoRef50 could apply.
 Each tab is built up in a similar way.
 There are always groupboxes for "IFC reference" and "Content".
 IFC reference contains the instances where the GeoRef is stored respectively referenced in the related IFC file.
 In fact that there can be more than one object per level it is possible to change the displayed object via changing the combobox entry for Reference or Instance entity.

 In the content groupbox there is an ability to change the view on the data by selecting an other unit.
-This applies for length data with different length units and also for angle date with the option to choose either the vector view (like in IFC file) or the degree view.
-At GeoRef20 it is possible to view the stored Lat/Lon data in decimal degree view (dd) or with degree, minutes, seconds (dms)s similar to the values in the IFC-file.
+This applies for length data with different length units and also for angle data with the option to choose either the vector view (like in IFC file) or the degree view.
+At GeoRef20 it is possible to view the stored Lat/Lon data in decimal degree view (dd) or with degree, minutes, seconds (dms) similar to the values in the IFC-file.
 Please note that the default unit for the length is the project unit stored in the IFC-file.

 To update the data it is necessary to click the button "Enable Updating" at first.
 Before that step it is only possbile to view the data.
 So to say it is at first a third way (besides Log and JSON file) to check the GeoRef data.